Repairs, replacements and refunds

 retailer or supplier refuses to repair or replace a faulty product

-This does not mean that a product has to last 6 years but if the goods do not last a reasonable length of time you may be entitled to some remedy
+This does not mean that a product has to last 6 years but if the goods do not last a reasonable length of time you may have a right to some remedy

 |Is it a major or minor fault?||A major fault is when the product is not working as it is supposed to